 - Return to play only when given the green light by a healthcare professional

-William Briner, M.D. is a primary care sports medicine physician specializing in nonsurgical treatment at Hospital for Special Surgery Physician Office on Long Island.
+William Briner, M.D. is a primary sports medicine physician specializing in nonsurgical treatment at Hospital for Special Surgery Physician Office on Long Island.
 He is Head Team Physician for the U.S. National Volleyball Teams, as well as chair of the Sports Medicine and Performance Commission for USA Volleyball.